karthikraj15/Employee-Managment-/README.md

 # Employee-Managment-System
 # By Karthik raj R & Balakrishna Kamath
-Employeee managmenet system for two companies using singly linked list in C language :)
+Employeee managmenet system for a particular company which has two sub-branch

 Basic Operations like